lucuma13/dit-mate/README.md

 * `mkday` creates a user-defined folder structure in the volumes provided, a time-saver at the beginning of each shooting day.

 * `lifsaver` addresses a macOS bug on LIFS (Live Image File System) which prevents multiple cards from mounting when they have the name "Untitled".
 Run it to force mount any card that is found.
+Please note that whereas this utility has been fully tested, you should use it as your own risk and only if you are confident using terminal commands.

 * `mrl` takes a directory with camera rolls and copies to the clipboard the values you need to paste in your Master Rushes Log: first and last clip name, clip count, size and duration.
 It requires [FFmpeg](https://github.com/ffmpeg/ffmpeg), and it handles clips split across multiple files correctly (like RED .R3D and GoPros).

-* `rename-roll` uses an editable dictionary (.TSV) to rename camera rolls in multiple directories.
+* `xpandroll` uses an editable dictionary (.TSV) to rename camera rolls in multiple directories.
 Useful in combination with ShotPut Pro when roll names need to have longer names that the volume admits

 ### 🚀 Installation

-1. Install prerequisites ([Media-Info](https://mediaarea.net/en/MediaInfo/Download), [ExifTool](https://exiftool.org/install.html), [FFmpeg](https://www.ffmpeg.org/download.html)) and [uv](https://docs.astral.sh/uv/getting-started/installation/) from the official installers, or use a package manager:
+1. Install prerequisites ([Media-Info](https://mediaarea.net/en/MediaInfo/Download), [ExifTool](https://exiftool.org/install.html), [FFmpeg](https://www.ffmpeg.org/download.html)) and [uv](https://docs.astral.sh/uv/getting-started/installation/) from the official installers, or:

 * macOS: `brew install media-info exiftool ffmpeg uv`
 * Windows: `winget install MediaArea.MediaInfo OliverBetz.ExifTool Gyan.FFmpeg astral-sh.uv`